liuch/dmarc-srg/README.md

 - `utils/summary_report.php` - creates a summary report and sends it by email.

 You can find more detailed information about each script in the comments to it.

-**Note:** These scripts must be run from the directory which contains the directories classes and config.

 **Note:** Despite the fact that these scripts can only be run from the console, it is recommended to close access to the utils directory from the web server.